dominikmi/cves_analytics/docs/BAYESIAN_RISK_ASSESSMENT.md

 # Bayesian Risk Assessment

-This document explains how the CVEs Analytics pipeline calculates vulnerability risk using a principled Bayesian approach.
+This document explains how the CVEs Analytics pipeline calculates vulnerability risk using a principled Bayesian approach with **exposure-conditional likelihood ratios**.

 ## Overview